Camp Mather (San Francisco Recreation and Parks): Camp development

 The Recreation Commission recommended improvements at Camp Mather in the amount of $3.1 million in 1933.

 Campsites were also introduced prior to 1993.

 Ten "new", larger lakeside cabins were added in 1955.

 The 1996 Ackerson Fire, which burned large areas to the north and east of Camp Mather, closed the Camp mid-August that year.

 Cabins #60 and #61 were replaced with a new design in 2001.

+In 2003, the San Francisco Grand Jury recommended wider public outreach to San Francisco residents and full multi-language communications be made available.
+The Grand Jury recommended that efforts be made to make Camp Mather even more profitable for the Recreation and Parks Department.

+In 2003, the Friends of Camp Mather (FoCM) was founded as a not-for-profit organization to support the camp.

 Camps 1 to 9 were relocated between the summers of 2018 and 2019.

 A viral outbreak thought to be norovirus affected campers and staff in 2011.

 The Rim Fire burned to the edges of Camp Mather in 2013.
 Only one building was reported lost within the camp.
 The area which includes the Carnegie Cabin and Hog Ranch Cabin did not burn.

 The seven-night camp week (Saturday to Saturday) was shortened to a six-night camp week (Sunday to Saturday) in 2016.

 The camp's operations were impacted by a viral outbreak and the Ferguson Fire in 2018.

 Two new single-story staff dormitory buildings were added at the east end of camp in 2019.

 The camp was closed during the years 2020 and 2021 because of the COVID-19 pandemic.
 Weeks 1, 4 and 5 (of 11 scheduled weeks) were lost during the summer of 2022 because of staff COVID-19 outbreaks.
 Part of an additional week was lost because of smoke from the Washburn Fire.

+On July 5, 2024, the 100th birthday of the camp was celebrated.

 Activities

 The camp is noted for an extensive program of activities.
-Crafts such as lanyard-making, friendship bracelet tying, shirt tie-dying and button-making have been offered.
+Crafts such as lanyard-making, friendship bracelet tying, shirt tie-dyeing and button-making have been offered.
 The staff and camper talent shows draw large crowds.

 Nature and historical hikes are offered by the naturalists.
 A ropes course offers several different challenges each day.
-A corral offers horse and pony rides on a concession basis.
+A corral offered horse and pony rides on a concession basis through 2023.
 The swimming pool and Birch Lake are very popular with visitors: all open hours are staffed with multiple lifeguards.

 Three full meals are provided in the dining hall each day.